 3. Connect the Caller to the Proper Person

 Very rarely is the person who answers your phone able to answer every question the caller has or solve every issue that was presented.
-Be sure your employees know how to properly transfer calls and connect the caller with the correct person that can best help.
+Be sure your employees know how to properly transfer business calls and connect the caller with the correct person that can best help.

 Instead of referring to transferring calls as “transferring,” try to use the word “connect” in its place.
 Callers who are told they need to be transferred often feel like they are just being passed around, and no one appreciates having to explain why they are calling or their problem multiple times.
+This treatment is very common in the business world, so you automatically get bonus points for a more considerate customer experience.

 4. Get Permission to Put Caller on Hold